A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: Our dimension reduction results

 We note that, taking into account \eqref{properties-CM2}, we can identify $\bbC_\red \Xi$ with an element of $\R_\sym^{2 \times 2} $\,.\EEE

-For the forthcoming convergence results it will be expedient to require that, either the elasticity tensor $\bbC$ (cf. Remark \ref{rk:expl-hyp-w}) or \emph{both} the elasticity and viscosity tensors $\bbC$ and $\bbD$ (cf. Hypothesis E) comply with the additional property
+For Theorem \ref{mainthm-2} ahead, \EEE it will be expedient to require that, either the elasticity tensor $\bbC$ (cf. Remark \ref{rk:expl-hyp-w}) or \emph{both} the elasticity and viscosity tensors $\bbC$ and $\bbD$ (cf. Hypothesis E) comply with the additional property

 where $\bbA \in \R^{3\times 3\times 3\times 3}$ denotes a symmetric tensor in the sense of \eqref{assCD}.
-A crucial outcome of \eqref{condX-1} is that, if we multiply by $\bbA$ a symmetric matrix \EEE $E=(e_{ij})$ that is, in additional, `only planar', i.e.
+A crucial outcome of \eqref{condX-1} is that, if we multiply by $\bbA$ a symmetric matrix \EEE $E=(e_{ij})$ that is, additionally, \EEE `only planar', i.e.

 Indeed, it suffices to use that